Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ML.ComputeVnet.md

 To deploy an ML - compute that complies with this rule:

-- Set the `disableLocalAuth` property value to true.
+- update the compute properties to reference a specific subnet.

 For example: